 Program Links & News

-The remains of a US serviceman missing in action in the Korean War have been identified and will be returned to his family for burial, over 60 years after his disappearance.
+The remains of a young soldier from Northwoods who was killed in the Korean War have been identified and returned to the United States.

 Remains of airman missing since Vietnam to be interred at Arlington